-Portland native Kerianne Heil Burchardt is ready to mark six years in business as the owner of her consignment shop, Savvy Swap.
+Portland native Kerianne Heil Burchardt is ready to mark six years in business (in March 2020) as the owner of her consignment shop, Savvy Swap.
 Her journey to store ownership began after she graduated from Portland High School in 2007.

-Kerianne decided to attend Middlesex Community College, where her sister Michaela Heil had also gone to college.
-Kerianne’s goal was to start a career in the fashion merchandising industry and enrolled in the business and marketing program at MxCC.
+Kerianne decided to attend Middlesex Community College, where her sister Michaela Heil had also attended.
+Kerianne’s goal was to start a career in the fashion merchandising industry and enrolled in the business and marketing program at Middlesex.

 “I’m a huge advocate for completing basic courses and saving money while getting a good education.
-MxCC is a good value.
+Middlesex is a good value.
 That’s being smart about it,” she said.

 Like many Middlesex students, Kerianne worked full-time while attending college full-time for over two years.
 She worked at a pizza restaurant, a hair salon, and also in retail at the Meriden mall to put herself through school.